nautobot/nautobot/nautobot/docs/additional-features/jinja-filters.md

 ### has_one_or_more_perms

-Return True if the user has *at least one* permissions in the list.
+Return True if the user has *at least one* of the permissions in the list.

 ```no-highlight
 # Django Template